joshbegley/nyt-latest/README.md

 **Enter the New Era of Stealth Wealth**\
-`Bottega Veneta leads the way, while Gucci remains in limbo.`\
+`A season-defining Bottega Veneta leads the way, while Gucci remains in limbo.`\
 https://nytimes.com/2023/02/26/style/gucci-bottega-veneta-milan-fashion-week.html?searchResultPosition=1

 **Quotation of the Day: In California Town, Floods Destroy Farmworkers’ Hard-Won Idyll**\